55.8K

 'Unlocking' Direct Realization(s) . . .

-Direct Experiential Realization, often identified in Buddhist thought as requisite 'kin' to the Awakening Mind; difficult to describe with words alone . . . not referring to intellectual understandings or belief systems, perhaps best understood as authentic, unmediated experience(s) of reality.
+Direct Experiential Realization, often identified in Buddhist thought as requisite 'kin' to the Awakening Mind; slippery to describe with words alone . . . not referring to intellectual understandings or belief systems, perhaps best understood as authentic, unmediated experience(s) of reality.

 (Length: 25 minutes)